gramoli/gramoli.github.io/_posts/2026-02-15-leaderless-consensus.md

 ### Leader-based consensus protocols

-Since 1999, with the influence of the Practical Byzantine Fault Tolerant (PBFT) consensus protocol [1], most consensus protocols designed to cope with unexpected message delays were designed with a leader.
+Since 1999, with the influence of the Practical Byzantine Fault Tolerant (PBFT) consensus protocol [1], most consensus protocols designed to cope with unexpected message delays and Byzantine failures had a leader.
 They were often variants of the PBFT consensus protocol, this is why so many blockchains built upon leader-based consensus protocols, like Tendermint, Concord, Quorum, Aptos, Diem... to name a few.

 ### Leader-based design for four LAN nodes